 The CanMEDS Physician Competency Framework describes the knowledge, skills and abilities that specialist physicians need for better patient outcomes.
 The framework is based on the seven roles that all physicians need to have, to be better doctors: Medical Expert, Communicator, Collaborator, Manager, Health Advocate, Scholar and Professional.
 The graduate acquires all seven roles.

-Program Director, Fellowship in REI Program Director
+Program Director, REI Subspecialty Residency Program

 Education Manager, Department of Obstetrics & Gynaecology